RafaelGSS/fastify-amqp/README.md

 fastify.register(require('fastify-amqp'), {
   // the default value is amqp
   protocol: 'amqp',
-  host: 'localhost',
+  hostname: 'localhost',
   // the default value is 5672
   port: 5672,
   // the default value is guest
-  user: 'guest',
+  username: 'guest',
   // the default value is guest
-  pass: 'guest'
+  password: 'guest'
   // the default value is empty
   vhost: ''
 })